Academic Hiring Guidelines for the University Search Process

 To obtain a waiver, a Request for Waiver of Search Process form must be submitted to OAE along with supporting documentation:

 OAE will review waivers on a case-by case basis and will consider several factors (as appropriate) in our review:

 a) Whether an internal search within the unit may be appropriate to allow other potentially interested and qualified individuals to apply, particularly if there are other employees within the department/unit with similar titles, qualifications, and/or job titles

 b) Whether the proposed change is consistent with the principles of affirmative action, equal employment opportunity, and diversity

 c) Whether there is an Affirmative Action goal for the position’s job group; whether the unit has undertaken a comprehensive review of their current employment workforce to ensure fairness and equity in promotion opportunities, particularly with respect to traditionally underrepresented groups

 d) Whether the change will create the opportunity for a vacancy to be filled through a competitive search

-Note: Requests for appointment changes and search waivers should be accompanied by appropriate justification and documentation.
-The requests should include the resume/vita of the individual; a discussion of the individual’s qualifications for the position; and an explanation of the justification for the non-competitive process.
+Note: Requests for appointment changes and search waivers must be accompanied by appropriate justification and documentation.
+The requests must include the resume/vita of the individual; a discussion of the individual’s qualifications for the position; and an explanation of the justification for not conducting an open and competitive process.
 The request should indicate how the individual was identified and should indicate efforts undertaken to identify underrepresented individuals, particularly if the position is part of the campus’ affirmative action plan.
-If the request is based upon reorganization, the existing organizational chart and proposed organizational chart should be submitted.
+If the request is based upon reorganization or promotion, the existing organizational chart and proposed organizational chart should be submitted.
 Neither an informal verbal offer nor a formal written offer can be extended until the search waiver is approved by OAE.